andavazgar/100DaysOfSwiftUI/UnitConverter/README.md

 ## Concepts learned through research

-* The `id` parameter of `ForEach` to identify each element in the collection uniquely
+- The `id` parameter of `ForEach` to identify each element in the collection uniquely
-* The `Binding` struct to provide custom setter and getter to Picker view
+- The `Binding` property wrapper to provide a custom setter and getter to the Picker view
+- `Button` view

 ## Screenshots